ivan-duran/ivan-duran/README.md

 # 💫 About Me:
-㈻ 🌱<br>I am currently studying Civil Engineering in Computer Science at the Universidad Austral de Chile.
+㈻ <br>I am currently studying Civil Engineering in Computer Science at the Universidad Austral de Chile.

 # 💻 Tech Stack: